 The human brain is the command center for the human nervous system.
-It receives input from the sensory organs and sends output to the muscles.
-The human brain has the same basic structure as other mammal brains, but is larger in relation to body size than any other brains.
+It receives signals from the body's sensory organs and outputs information to the muscles.
+The human brain has the same basic structure as other mammal brains but is larger in relation to body size than any other brains.

 Facts about the human brain

 - The human brain is the largest brain of all vertebrates relative to body size.

 - It weighs about 3.3 lbs.
 (1.5 kilograms).

 - The average male has a brain volume of 1,274 cubic centimeters (cm3).